90TechSAS/docker-guard-monitoring/README.md

 ## Why ?

 Because it's fast as hell!
-DGS is a lightweight software and it can watch hundreds of containers (maybe thousands?).
+Docker Guard is a lightweight software and it can watch hundreds of containers (maybe thousands?).

 ## How it works?